 Debt Service Fund - The Debt Service Fund accounts for the accumulation of resources for, and the payment of, long-term debt principal, interest and related costs.

 Capital Projects Fund - The Capital Projects Fund accounts for resources to be used for the acquisition or construction of infrastructure or capital improvements.
-The fund had no activity during the fiscal year.

 D. Cash and Investments